Using Comparator in HashMap will show you how to use Comparator

 Creating POJO Class

-We will create a simple POJO class Book that will act as a key in HashMap.
-That’s why we are overriding hashCode()
+I will create a simple POJO class Book that will act as a key in HashMap.
+As the instance of this class is used as a key, so I am overriding hashCode() and equals() method in the Book class.

-If you are using Eclipse then you can generate these two methods – hashCode()
+If you are using Eclipse then you can generate these two methods – hashCode() and equals() – from the option.

 Shortcut keys in Windows system in Eclipse are Alt + Shift + S. On popup window click on Generate hashCode() and equals().

-package com.roytuts.java.comparator.in.hashmap;
+package com.roytuts.java.comparartor.in.hashmap;

 public class Book {